(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

 Chicory will grow to be about 18 inches tall at maturity extending to 5 feet tall with the flowers, with a spread of 18 inches.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant is typically grown in a designated herb garden.
 It should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.